Nplate Side Effects

 Applies to romiplostim: subcutaneous powder for solution

-Along with its needed effects, romiplostim (the active ingredient contained in Nplate) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, romiplostim (the active ingredient contained in Nplate) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking romiplostim:Rare
+If any of the following side effects occur while taking romiplostim, check with your doctor or nurse immediately:Rare:

 - Black, tarry stools

 - blood in the urine or stools

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - pain in the chest, groin, or legs, especially the calves